-I've worked in digital since 2005, initially as a front-end designer & developer, moving into user experience (UX) design and user interface (UI) design for native mobile and web apps, and now managing a development team of my own - but I've also done stints as as a copywriter, content strategist, CMS technical support guy, and the old favourite… "bloke who sits in the corner and looks after the website".
+I've worked in digital since 2005, initially as a front-end designer & developer, moving into user experience (UX) design and user interface (UI) design for native mobile and web apps, and now managing a development team of my own - but I've also done stints as a project manager, copywriter, content strategist, CMS technical support guy, and the classic "bloke who sits in the corner and looks after the website".

-My employers range from large organisations (local government & HE), through charities and not-for-profit’s, right down to small independent companies, so I've seen the web evolve from a whole bunch of different viewpoints.
+My employers have ranged from large organisations (both national & local government, and higher education), through charities and not-for-profit’s, right down to small independent companies, so I've seen the web evolve from a whole bunch of different viewpoints.

 In recent years I've moved into leadership, working in Team Lead/Dev Manager/Engineering Manager roles, with a focus on people rather than technology.
 This means that rather than mucking in on Jira tickets, my focus has been on creating environments where teams can do their very best work - very difficult at times, but also extremely rewarding!

 I currently work as the UK Engineering Manager for Ready Education, the global leader in Student Engagement software.

 Although I rarely go near code these days, back in the day I was a pretty shit-hot front end developer* andn invested a lot of time and effort sharpening my skills on the following:

 - Information architecture

 The web has moved on leaps and bounds since I was first started coding, but a lot of the literature that inspired me to become a Dev has stayed relevant - possibly because much of it isn't actually specific to the medium.
 For posterity, here's a list of books I would have reccomended 10 years ago, many of which I'd still say would be a worthwhile read today.